ans-group/docs.ukfast.co.uk/source/ecloud/flex/integration/ansible.md

 ## Basic playbook example

-The following playbook ties together some of the above functionality to show a relatively trivial example of creating 3 instances and provisioning them as webservers in one task block.
-A keypair is created locally for examples sake, but could be generated using the `os_keypair` module if desired.
-Some relatively pointless/inadvisable actions such as creating a user with passwordless sudo access, or adding things to hosts files are carried out so that different elements can be demonstrated.
+The following playbook ties together some of the above functionality to show a relatively trivial example of using a task block to create 3 instances and provision them as web servers.
+A key pair is created locally for example's sake, but could be generated using the `os_keypair` module if desired.
+Some relatively pointless / inadvisable actions such as creating a user with password-less sudo access, or adding things to hosts files are carried out so that different elements can be demonstrated.

 ```yaml
 ---